techidaily/site-win11-tips/source/_posts/mastering-the-win-11-gaming-landscape-with-these-fps-counters.md

 **Download** :[Razer Cortex](https://razer.a9yw.net/c/119570/642901/10229?subId1=UUmuoUeUpU2022369&subId2=emuo&u=https%3A%2F%2Fwww.razer.com%2Fcortex) (Free)

- Apart from these, you can also use[MSI Afterburner](https://www.msi.com/Landing/afterburner/graphics-cards) and[AMD Radeon Software](https://www.amd.com/en/technologies/software) to view FPS count.
+ Apart from these, you can also use [MSI Afterburner](https://www.msi.com/Landing/afterburner/graphics-cards) and [AMD Radeon Software](https://www.amd.com/en/technologies/software) to view FPS count.
 Both tools allow you to enable and configure in-game overlay.
 However, the availability of these features can vary depending on your system hardware make.

 ## The Best FPS Counters to Keep Track of Your System Performance